metauni/metauni.github.io/index.md

 ## Setup

-Here's how this is currently setup, so you can replicate and improve it!
-Please [email me](mailto://daniel.murfet@gmail.com) if you need a hand setting anything up (or just find me in the Rising Sea Roblox).
-I'll probably be happy to add a portal to your Roblox from mine, especially if you're a student.
+Here's how this is currently setup, so you can replicate it and make your own node.

 The details: a Discord bot [running on Repl.it](https://repl.it/@dmurfet/MetaUni) `robloxvoicebot` translates information coming from a Discord webhook into the Discord API to move users between voice channels.
 Within the Roblox game a script detects `Touched` events when a player enters a zone, and triggers the webhook.
 The zones should be groups within a folder `Workspace > Zones`.
 Zones can contain multiple base parts, make each part `CanCollide = False` and you should probably make it large (i.e. so the Player's whole body enters the zone).
 You need to enable Http requests in Roblox Studio `Game Settings > Security`.
 You will need to make Discord voice channels with the same name as the regions, and make whatever channel the webhook is operating in private.
 Put `ZonesScript` into `ServerScriptService` where